Understanding Neurodiversity

 - May craft specific routines and might experience anxiety or distress if the routine changes.

-- May pay attention to complex details, recognize patterns,17 have excellent memories, have an advanced ability to mentally picture three-dimensional objects, easily solve complex mathematical calculations, and have “specialty” skills.
+- May pay attention to complex details, recognize patterns,17 have excellent memories, have an advanced ability to picture three-dimensional objects, easily solve complex mathematical calculations mentally, and have “specialty” skills.

 - May display higher-than-average levels of creativity and innovative thinking.18